ietf-wg-asdf/instance-information/draft-bormann-asdf-instance-information.md

 ## Construction Messages

 Construction messages enable the creation of the digital instance, e.g., initialization/commissioning of a device or creation of its digital twins.
-As they change the state of the device, they fall into the third category of state patches.
 Construction messages are like proofshots, in that they embody a state, however this state needs to be precise so the construction can actually happen.

 A construction message for a temperature sensor might assign an